dynoinc/ratchet/README.md

 ## Database Schema

-* The whole thing revolves around "Service" (to account for re-orgs)
+* The whole thing revolves around "Service" (to account for re-orgs / team renames).
 * Service have alerts.
-* Alerts have runbooks.
+Alerts have runbooks.
 All the past versions are kept in system, exactly one is active.
 * Service has human asking for help.
-The whole slack thread is one instance of human interaction.
-* Service has bot sending notifications about events related to it.
-Each notification is a separate instance.
+* Service has bot sending notifications about related events.
+Each notification is considered complete in itself.
-* Alerts, humans and bot notifications come via one or more channels.
+* Alerts, humans and bot notifications come via one or more channels for same service.
-* Each channel is owned by a team.
-Owning team can change.
-Team can have multiple channels.
-* Team names can be changed, teams can merge.
-* Each human is either a member of a team or a customer asking for help.

 ## Contributing